InstantAIguru Twilio ConversationRelay Architecture Documentation

 }

-CloudFlare Worker Processing: When the worker receives an interrupt message, it logs the event and immediately calls the breakSession() utility to halt all current activities.
+CloudFlare Worker Processing: When the worker receives an interrupt message, it logs the event and immediately invokes the interrupt handler to halt all current activities.

-breakSession() Implementation: The breakSession function performs a clean handling of the interruption:
+Interrupt Handling Steps: The interrupt handler performs a clean handling of the interruption:

 - Sets Flags: Marks the session as 'breaking' to prevent new logic from starting.

-- Cancels Backend: Aborts any pending fetch requests to the Lambda function.
+- Cancels Backend: Aborts any pending fetch requests to the Lambda backend.

 - Cancels Stream: Cancels the active SSE reader to stop processing incoming chunks.